 Jobson launched her coaching career as an assistant to Ryan at SMU and then worked alongside Bret Hall in the Chicago Socker club program.
 Hall, an assistant on the U.S. National Team, worked as a volunteer assistant coach at NIU in 2006.

 The 1998 SMU graduate (Bachelor of Arts in Sociology) married Paul Jobson in August 2004.
-Paul is currently the Associate Head Coach in the Baylor program.
-They have two sons, Miller, who was born on May 2, 2009, and Grey, who was born on Dec.
-28, 2011.
-She is youngest of eight children, all of whom have names that start with the letter "M"-Marci, Maggie, Marty, Mindy, Mary, Mike, Monica and Mark.
+Paul is currently the Co-Head Coach in the Baylor program.
+They have three sons, Miller, who was born on May 2, 2009, Grey, who was born on Dec.
+28, 2011, and Nash, who was born on Feb.
+12, 2014.
+She is youngest of eight children, all of whom have names that start with the letter "M" -- Marci, Maggie, Marty, Mindy, Mary, Mike, Monica and Mark.